 Aside from soothing people’s minds, many studies have also shown that hot food can be good for your body as well.
 According to a science journal published by Barry G. Green, heat enhances a person’s own sense of taste, especially with sweet food (1) .

-- Can You Freeze Cooked Pork Tenderloin – Food Safety In 2022
+- Can You Eat Pork Medium Rare?
+Pork and Food Safety 2023

 Hot food is far richer in nutrients compared to cold food.
 That is because heat will kill off some of the bad bacteria, leaving most of the nutrients intact.
 By warming up food, you are adding more energy and making your meals easier to digest as well.